The Money Laundering Regulations 2017 strengthen enforcement of the anti-money laundering legislation.

 If you need supervision but do not meet the definition of a member firm, or do not require a practising certificate, you can apply to ICAEW for anti-money laundering supervision.
 We require at least one principal in the firm to be an ICAEW member or an affiliate member or the firm must be owned by a member firm.

-Find out how to apply to ICAEW for anti-money laundering supervision and what being supervised by ICAEW will mean for you.
+Visit the how to apply to ICAEW for anti-money laundering supervision section above to find out what being supervised by ICAEW will mean for you.

 If you come across an accountancy service provider (ASP) or trust and company service provider (TCSP) that does not appear to be regulated under the Money Laundering Regulations 2017 or appears to be ignoring the regulations, and you want to report it confidentiality, you can do one of the following:

 ICAEW's professional standards team produces 'Anti-money laundering - the essentials', a newsletter to help you keep up-to-date on the key changes in the money laundering regime and help inform your risk assessment, policies and procedures.